Dublin Coffman Roundup: Jacy Sheldon shining for girls team

 Duane remembers noticing Jacy's athletic ability when she was in second grade while the family was living in Tiffin.
 That year, she won an obstacle course contest that included fifth-grade boys and girls.

-"She is just a freak generically," Duane said.
+"She is just a freak genetically," Duane said.

 When the family moved to Dublin, Duane mentioned to Patton that his daughter was "pretty good."